disroop/vs-code-conan/README.md

 ### Install and build packages

-To install and build your the conan package use the instal and the build button at the bottom!
+To install and build your conan package use the _install_ and _build_ button at the bottom!

 ![Build and install](images/installbuild.gif)